AniketAtram/Upgrad/README.md

 - Otherwise, the car is not booked.

 Write a program that takes the following inputs from the user:
-1. Whether they are looking to rent a car in Mumbai
+1. Whether they are looking to rent a car in Mumbai.
-2. Number of hours for which the car is needed **Note**: The bill is calculated by multiplying the number of hours by 100.
+2. Number of hours for which the car is needed.

+**Note**: The bill is calculated by multiplying the number of hours by 100.